 - Optional: 1 tbsp cocao butter

-While I used the Vitamix, it would again have been easier in my food processor…I was being lazy.
+While I used the Vitamix for these chickpea energy bites, it would again have been easier in my food processor…I was being lazy.

 - Add almonds to food processor and chop away (can skip this and use salted almond butter)